Connect with Us

 Profile

-Pius Siakwah (PhD) is a development geographer with a special interest in political economy, natural resources governance, globalized assemblages, energy geographies, sustainable development, climate change and agriculture, network geographies, and tourism development.
-Currently, Pius is a Research Fellow at the University of Ghana, Institute of African Studies (IAS), Societies and Culture Section.
-Before joining IAS, Pius was a Postdoctoral Fellow at the University of Johannesburg, School of Tourism and Hospitality, South Africa where my research and publication centred on natural resources, networks and development, and tourism governance and development in Africa.
-Pius is a peer-review for Geoforum, Resources Policy, Environment and Society, Energy and Sustainable Development, Ocean and Coastal Management, and others.
-I have also published a number of articles and books in some of the leading publication outlets globally.
-Pius teaches various undergraduate and graduate courses.
-Other engagements over the years included Guest Lecturer, Trinity College Dublin: The making of the third world – Geography Department, March 2015.
-I also attended the STETS Summer School, Institute of Development Studies (IDS), University of Sussex on emerging pathways on sustainable development in May 2015.
-Pius received a number of distinguished awards – Postdoctoral Fellowship, University of Johannesburg, (2016–2018), Trinity College Graduate Studentship Award, (2013–2016), Brock University Graduate and International Fellowship, (2010–2011), and Quota Scholarship, University of Oslo, Norway, 2008–2010.
+Pius Siakwah (PhD) is a development geographer with a special interest in extractives and development geographies, natural resources governance, network and assemblages, energy geographies, sustainable development, climate change, agriculture, and tourism development.
+Currently, Pius is a Senior Research Fellow at the University of Ghana, Institute of African Studies (IAS).
+Before joining IAS, he was a Postdoctoral Fellow at the University of Johannesburg, South Africa.
+Over the period, he has peer-reviewed for some of the leading journals in his area of expertise.
+I have also published several articles and books in some of the leading global publication outlets.
+As part of his research activities, Pius has presented globally at several conferences.
+At the University of Ghana, Pius teaches various undergraduate and graduate courses, including Research Methods, Ethnography of Conflicts, Resources and Development.
+Additionally, other engagements over the years included, an IASH-SSPS Research Fellowship at the Institute for Advanced Studies in the Humanities (IASH), University of Edinburgh (January-March 2025), Consultant for ILO on Precarious Work in 2019, Guest Lecturer, Trinity College Dublin, Geography Department, March 2015, STETS Summer School, Institute of Development Studies (IDS), University of Sussex, on emerging pathways on sustainable development in May 2015.
+Pius received several distinguished awards – Postdoctoral Fellowship, University of Johannesburg (2016–2018), Trinity College Graduate Studentship Award (2013–2016), Brock University Graduate and International Fellowship (2010–2011), and Quota Scholarship, University of Oslo, Norway, 2008–2010.

 Education